TheAdri666/Software-Development-Skills-Full-Stack/README.md

 ## To my teacher(s)

 In this project I completely ran out of time because my laptop broke in the middle of developing it and I had to spend several days lagging behind.
-Despite this I think I could get 35 points for the project.

-25 as the base requirements state, 5 for using react, 2 for the search filter and 3 for the voting option.
-Thank you in advance for any feedback!
+Even with the extra time I had more responsibilities than I could handle and so the project is not finished the way I would like it to, however I will create a video for the react application showcasing how it is supposed to work.